 - Preheat oven to 350 degrees and line cookie sheets with parchment paper or cookie sheet liners.

 - Cream together the butter, sugar, eggs and milk until well combined.

-- In a separate bowl, stir together flour, cocoa, baking powder and salt.
-Add to wet ingredients and mix to combine.
-Dough should be fairly stiff - if it's quite sticky you can mix in another few tablespoons of flour.
+- In a separate bowl, stir together the dry ingredients: flour, cocoa, baking powder and salt.
+Add the flour mixture to the wet ingredients and mix to combine.
+Dough should be fairly stiff – if it's quite sticky you can mix in another few tablespoons of flour.

 - Liberally flour your countertop.
 Scoop out about 1/3 of the cookie dough.
 Flour a rolling pin and roll the dough to just under 3/8 inch thick.
 Try not to use too much flour on top of the dough as it may be visible after baking.

 - Use a cookie cutter to cut out cookies and transfer them to a baking sheet.